Corporate Governance

 Major Items of the Self-evaluation Questionnaire

-2. Management strategy and business strategy
+2. Corporate strategy and business strategy

 3. Corporate ethics and risk management